Bonk-Army/ASE-Taskhub-Documentation/UC/UCD/CRUD-Class/UCS_Update.md

 # TaskHub
-## Use-Case Specification: AssignTeacher  v. <1.0>
+## Use-Case Specification: Update Class  v. <1.0>

-## 1. Use-Case AssignTeacher
+## 1. Use-Case

-### 1.1 Brief Description
+### 1.1 Use-Case Assign Teacher

-We add in the new created class a new teacher role.
+We add in the created class a new teacher role.

+### 1.2 Use-Case Add Student
+We add in the created class a new student which should be a registered user.

 ## 2. Flow of Events